-These funds are award to cover student loan debt and are given out over a period of eight years.
+These funds are awarded to cover student loan debt and are given out over a period of eight years.
 In exchange, healthcare providers must serve at least two years in an HPSA and work full-time at a qualifying site.

 According to the program’s website, the following healthcare providers are eligible for this program:

 - Physicians: MD or DO (Family Practice, Internal Medicine, OB/GYN, Pediatrics, Geriatrics)

 - Physician Assistants (Primary Care, including the same specialties as MDs and DOs)